Getting legal advice

-Work issues can be complicated, so you might want to get legal advice on what to do in your specific situation.
+Work issues can be complicated.
+Depending on your situation, you might want to get legal advice on what to do.

-For example, if you are thinking about making a legal claim and want to know if you have a case, you could use a solicitor who specialises in employment law.
+For example, if you are thinking about making a legal claim, you might want to know if you have a case.
+In this situation, you could get legal advice from a solicitor who specialises in employment law.

 You'll usually have to pay for legal advice but some free legal support is available.